Changelog watching for AI teams: deprecations, pricing and model aliases

 If the answer to any of those is no, you are running on borrowed time.

-What was checked: Provider changelog publication practices, deprecation notice periods, model alias documentation, API versioning patterns and pricing page update frequencies from OpenAI, Anthropic, Google and Mistral.
+- Sources consulted: Provider changelog publication practices, deprecation notice policies, model alias documentation, API versioning patterns, and pricing page update practices from OpenAI, Anthropic, Google, and Mistral

 Change log